 A complicated piece of software that, once you learn it, helps writers immensely, is “Scrivener.”
 If you don’t like MS Word and want something with more features for writers, try it.

 - Easy to learn and many tutorials on YouTube you can follow to get up and running today.

-- Amazon and every major eBook retailer and publisher accepts MS Word documents they easily convert into eBook format like EPUB or MOBI.
+- Amazon and every major eBook retailer and publisher accept MS Word documents they easily convert into eBook formats like EPUB or MOBI.

 - In MS Word, you can choose “Save As” PDF.
 It’s quite nice not to have to worry about setting up Adobe Acrobat to write PDF files.

 - Constantly updated to resolve security issues.
 One of the safest software packages online.